JMPerez/jmperez.github.com/_posts/2014-12-13-communicating-widgets-with-popups.md

     var w = window.open(<login_url>,...);
     console.log(w);   // prints undefined

-`w` should hape a reference to the opened popup, which we could use, for instance, to poll its `w.closed` attribute to see if the user has closed it.
+`w` should have a reference to the opened popup, which we could use, for instance, to poll its `w.closed` attribute to see if the user has closed it.
 This would be useful to detect that the user ignored the login form.
 However, `w` won't store a reference to the popup on Chrome for iOS.

 Try it on [JSFiddle](http://jsfiddle.net/JMPerez/4d0g5csa/show).